 Having professionals oversee your stock portfolio takes the day-to-day responsibilities off of you.
 However, there are costs for hiring the managers and no guarantees of improved results.

 Alternatively, you could select index funds that mirror the market, which is a low-cost way of investing.
 Since there are thousands of index funds on the market, which should you buy?

-The average person’s investment portfolio should not include only individual companies.
+The average person’s investment portfolio should not include only individual companies, since with individual companies it is hard to properly diversify.
 In most cases, people who try to act as their own money managers underperform the markets.

 In many cases, as with this client, I normally advise using different approaches for different parts of the portfolio since there’s no one right answer for everyone.

-If you’re struggling with diversifying your portfolio, read my blog on the subject, then call for more help: (02) 624-2788.
+If you’re struggling with diversifying your portfolio, read this: Profile-Financial.com/asset-allocation and then call for more help: (02) 624-2788.